 12.5.1.
-The Scheme may adversely affect heritage assets during the construction phase, when significance may be lost as a result of physical removal of a heritage asset or as a result of change in the setting of the asset, and during its operational or post-construction phase, when significance may be lost as a result of change in setting.
+This section considers the potential construction and operational impacts arising from the DCO Application and the MCO Application respectively by reference to the various components of the EMG2 Project.
+The EMG2 Project may adversely affect heritage assets during the construction phase, when significance may be lost as a result of physical removal of a heritage asset or as a result of change in the setting of the asset, and during its operational or post-construction phase, when significance may be lost as a result of change in setting.